na-na-hi/renget/archive/vffr2.md

 Don't.

 If you're a masochist, there are guides on youtube, it involves cycling guest accounts and playing the first chapter til you have 600-800 crystals.
-The new beginner banner is split-rate for PE and HoHE, both are meta (but both are DPS units, so you'd be better off abstaining and waiting for proper solo rate ups.)
+The new beginner banner is split-rate for HoRb and HoFi, both are meta (while HoRb is a nigh mandatory support if you don't have HoS, HoFi is a pure DPS, and is already getting old - p. sure geared FoV beats her on neutral.
+Since Part 2 is out, you're probably better off going for Astral Ring compatible valks instead.)
 Remember that the beginner banner guarantee **DOES NOT CARRY OVER** - when it finishes, if you didn't get your S-rank, you're fucked.

 &nbsp;
 ####Characters